 You might not know it's going on in your office.

-Some people are more timid than others are and prefer to avoid conflict of any kind.
+Some employees will be shy—more so than others—and prefer to avoid conflict of any kind.

 Clarify how to make a harassment claim at work for your staff

-Harassment is unlawful, that much is clear.
+Reporting bullying at work is essential.
+As it’s an unlawful activity, that much is clear.
 But did you know that as an employer you could be liable for your employees' harassment in the office?

-The last thing you need in your business is staff resigning because they didn't know how to act when somebody else's actions hurt them.
+The last thing you need in your business are employees resigning as they didn't know how to act when somebody else's actions hurt them.

 Keep your door open for your staff